About Marilyn Horne

 Born in Bradford, Pennsylvania in 1934, Marilyn Horne came from a musical family.
 At a very young age her mother and father recognized that she had a talent and an interest in singing.
 Her formal vocal training began when she was four years old.

 Horne’s father moved his family to southern California when Horne was 11 years old.
 It was there that she began earnestly working on her vocal career.
-Marilyn was still in high school when she began singing backup roles for Metro-Goldwyn-Mayer.
+Before long Marilyn was singing backup roles for Metro-Goldwyn-Mayer.
 In 1954, she was chosen to dub the singing voice of Dorothy Dandridge in Oscar Hammerstein’s film adaptation of Carmen Jones, a musical based on Georges Bizet’s opera Carmen.
 The next year Horne auditioned for the popular television variety show, Arthur Godfrey’s Talent Scouts and won.
 She sang on the televised show every day for a week.
 Realizing then that opera was her calling she decided to dedicate herself to pursuing a career as an opera singer.

 In the summer of 1956, Marilyn Horne sailed alone to Europe, the birthplace of opera.
 It was there that Marilyn would truly earn her stripes as an opera singer.